kubernetes/enhancements/keps/sig-scheduling/5832-decouple-podgroup-api/README.md

 ## Summary

 This KEP proposes decoupling the PodGroup API from the Workload API by introducing PodGroup as a standalone runtime object.
 In the current design, PodGroups are embedded within the Workload spec, which creates challenges around immutability, scaling, and lifecycle management.
 Under this proposal, the following changes are proposed:

 - `Workload` becomes a static policy definition that specifies what workload behavior should be applied
 - `PodGroup` becomes a runtime object that is automatically created by true controllers (Job, JobSet, LeaderWorkerSet) when they create workloads, rather than being embedded within the Workload spec.
 It will be created based on the `podGroupTemplate` defined in the referenced Workload.

 ## Motivation

 The current design embeds PodGroups within the Workload spec, creating several integration challenges:

-- The immutability of `workload.spec.podGroups` forces controllers to delete/recreate `Workload` when scaling.
-- Tight coupling: The lifecycle of individual PodGroups can be significantly shorter than that of the Workload as a whole.
+- Tight coupling the lifecycle of individual PodGroups which can be significantly shorter than the Workload as a whole.
 However, changes to one `PodGroup` (i.e., leader policy in LWS) require recreating the entire `Workload`.
-- Extending the Workload object to store the runtime status for all podgroups would lead to significant scalability issues.
+- Extending the Workload object to store the runtime status for all PodGroups would lead to significant scalability issues.
   - *Size Limit*: Large Workloads (i.e. large number of PodGroups) may easily hit the 1.5MB etcd object limit.
-  - *Contention*: Updating the status of a single podGroup would require read-modify-write on the central massive Workload object.
+  - *Contention*: Updating the status of a single PodGroup would require read-modify-write on the central massive Workload object.
 In addition, any status change triggers watches for all controllers observing the Workload.
 - Resource claims (DRA) may belong to a specific subset of a workload (i.e., a specific replica in a LeaderWorkerSet).
 Currently, there is no distinct API object to attach these claims to, making garbage collection difficult.

 By decoupling `PodGroup` as a standalone runtime object:

-- `Workload` defines static scheduling policy
+- `Workload` defines scheduling policy that describes scheduling constraints and requirements.
-- `PodGroupTemplate` provides the blueprint for runtime PodGroup creation
+- `PodGroupTemplate` provides the blueprint for runtime PodGroup creation.
 - `PodGroup` becomes a mutable, controller-owned object with its own lifecycle

 ### Goals